-- Stand in Wechsel guard
+- When facing a low guard, stand in Wechsel guard

 - When the opponent cuts or thrusts, sweep the messer across the body with the tip down and hilt up and parry with the true edge.
 Effective against all attacks other than attacks to the sword hand side.

 - Triangle step and cut or thrust, The cut will be a cut around to oberhau and seems more effective than the thrust

 - If attacked on the sword hand side, simply block with the true edge in simple parry as noted above.